octimot/StoryToolkitAI/README.md

 suck (definitely not us), but we're trying to find a fix.

 ### Please report any other issues
 As mentioned, the tool is in a super raw state of development.
-We use it everyday in our editing workflow, but some issues might escape us.
-To make sure that it works for the community, please report anything weird that you notice.
+We use it every day in our editing workflow, but some issues might escape us.
+Please report anything weird that you notice and we'll look into it.

 To report any issues, please use the Issues tab here on Github: https://github.com/octimot/StoryToolkitAI/issues